winitzki/scall/tutorial/programming_dhall.md

   = λ(a : Type) → λ(b : Type) → λ(p : Pair a b) → { _1 = p._2, _2 = p._1 }
 ```
 Note that some parts of the type signature of `swap` depend on the type parameters (namely, the types `Pair a b` and `Pair b a`).
-To be able to express that dependence, we need to specify the type parameter names in the type signature of `swap` as `∀(a : Type)` and `∀(b : Type)`.
+To be able to express that dependence, we need to specify the type parameter _names_ in the type signature of `swap`, writing `∀(a : Type)` and `∀(b : Type)`.

 Compare this with the type signature of `Pair`, which is written as `Type → Type → Type`.
 We could write, if we like, `Pair : ∀(a : Type) → ∀(b : Type) → Type`.
 That would be the same type signature in a longer syntax.
+We usually prefer to shorten the type annotations.
 But we cannot shorten the type signature of `swap` to `Type → Type → Pair a b → Pair b a`, because the names `a` and `b` would have become undefined.
-The type signature of `swap` requires a longer form that introduces the names `a` and `b`.
+The type signature of `swap` requires a longer syntax that introduces the names `a` and `b`.

 As another example, consider functions that extract the first or the second element of a pair.
-These functions also work in the same way for all types.
+These functions   work in the same way for all types.
-So, it is useful to declare those functions as "generic functions" having type parameters:
+So, we may declare those functions as "generic functions" with type parameters:

 ```dhall
 let take_1 : ∀(a : Type) → ∀(b : Type) → Pair a b → a